Nayan-Chaturvedi/ChaiAurCode/README.md

 - **{} :**  This is called as scope
 - When {} comes with function or if, then we called its scope
 - When any thing declared inside {} it is called block scope, and outside of {} is called global scope
-- value declare in global scope ➜ it is available in block scope but value declaredin block scope is not available in global scope.
+- value declare in global scope  it is available in block scope but value declared in block scope is not available in global scope.
 - var is functional scope, where as const, let are block scope.
 - Global scope is different for node environment and browser